MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/fetchxml-schema.md

 ---
-title: "FetchXML schema (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "FetchXML schema (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "The FetchXML query language is used to create queries against the Dynamics 365 Customer Engagement database" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "The FetchXML query language is used to create queries against the Dynamics 365 for Customer Engagement database" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""